PlumpMath/Terebinth/readme.md

 ##### Redux out RxJs based solutions in.
 I love Redux for its simplicity and effectiveness, but really want to see if there isn't something that can help us wire up our state management with less boilerplate.  _And_ I really want to learn and master Functional-Reactive-Programming (FRP) generally.
 Big scary acronym and buzzword, but the ideas behind it hold great promise and so in all my side projects I'm crash-coursing [rxjs](http://reactivex.io/rxjs/).

+##### That means no Redux-router

+Since there won't be Redux, there won't be Redux router, which means making a home-rolled routing setup using the BrowserHistory API.
+One great feature about the yari-ashi-zero site was the dynamic webpack definitions and routing, that if I wanted to add a blog entry, I just needed to create the file, and all the routing and even additions to the index page would happen as if by magic.
+We need to see if we can replicate this efficiency in the new build pattern, whatever that turns out to be.

+dynamic requires:
+See the yari-ashi-zero repo and look in `routes.coffee`, to see the dynamic requires `require.context`

 ### Possible R&D